Common name: Giant Snakehead

-Status: Reported from Maine, Maryland, Massachusetts, Rhode Island, Tennessee and Wisconsin.
+Status: Not known to be established in the United States.
+Reported from Maine, Maryland, Massachusetts, Rhode Island, Tennessee and Wisconsin.

 Impact of Introduction: The impacts of this species are currently unknown, as no studies have been done to determine how it has affected ecosystems in the invaded range.
 The absence of data does not equate to lack of effects.
 It does, however, mean that research is required to evaluate effects before conclusions can be made.